-The duties concerning safekeeping, preserving, and accounting for clients' monies and other property are set out in the [rules/regulations/by-laws of the relevant Law Society].

-These duties are closely related to those regarding confidential information.
+- [1] The duties concerning safekeeping, preserving, and accounting for clients' monies and other property are set out in the Law Society Rules. - [2] These duties are closely related to those regarding confidential information.
 A lawyer is responsible for maintaining the safety and confidentiality of the files of the client in the possession of the lawyer and should take all reasonable steps to ensure the privacy and safekeeping of a client's confidential information.
-A lawyer should keep the client's papers and other property out of sight as well as out of reach of those not entitled to see them.

-Subject to any rights of lien, the lawyer should promptly return a client's property to the client on request or at the conclusion of the lawyer's retainer.

-If the lawyer withdraws from representing a client, the lawyer is required to comply with Rule 2.07 (Withdrawal from Representation).
+A lawyer should keep the client's papers and other property out of sight as well as out of reach of those not entitled to see them. - [3] Subject to any rights of lien, the lawyer should promptly return a client's property to the client on request or at the conclusion of the lawyer's retainer. - [4] If the lawyer withdraws from representing a client, the lawyer is required to comply with section 3.7 (Withdrawal from Representation).

-Notification of Receipt of Property
+Notification of receipt of property

-2.05 (2) A lawyer must promptly notify a client of the receipt of any money or other property of the client, unless satisfied that the client is aware that they have come into the lawyer's custody.
+3.5-3 A lawyer must promptly notify a client of the receipt of any money or other property of the client, unless satisfied that the client is aware that they have come into the lawyer's custody.

-Identifying Clients' Property
+Identifying clients' property

-- 2.05 (3) A lawyer must clearly label and identify clients' property and place it in safekeeping distinguishable from the lawyer's own property. - 2.05 (4) A lawyer must maintain such records as necessary to identify clients' property that is in the lawyer's custody.
+- 3.5-4 A lawyer must clearly label and identify clients' property and place it in safekeeping distinguishable from the lawyer's own property. - 3.5-5 A lawyer must maintain such records as necessary to identify clients' property that is in the lawyer's custody.

-Accounting and Delivery
+Accounting and delivery

-2.05 (5) A lawyer must account promptly for clients' property that is in the lawyer's custody and deliver it to the order of the client on request or, if appropriate, at the conclusion of the retainer.
+3.5-6 A lawyer must account promptly for clients' property that is in the lawyer's custody and deliver it to the order of the client on request or, if appropriate, at the conclusion of the retainer.